barryceelen/wp-eelknots/README.md

 The included example plugin tries to adhere to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).
 Compliance can be checked by using the [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) script and installing the WordPress Coding Standards [Ruleset](https://codex.wordpress.org/WordPress_Coding_Standards).

-A `phpcs.ruleset.xml` file is included in the example plugin `mu-plugins/example` folder.
+A `phpcs.ruleset.xml` file is included in the project root folder.

-Run `phpcs --standard=phpcs.ruleset.xml --report-file=phpcs.log` in the `mu-plugins/example` folder to check WPCS complaince on all of the plugin's PHP and CSS files.
-For reference, a `phpcs.log` error log file will be written to the plugin's folder.
+Run `phpcs --standard=phpcs.ruleset.xml --report-file=phpcs.log` in the project root folder to check WPCS complaince on all of the plugin and theme's PHP and CSS files.
+For reference, a `phpcs.log` error log file will be written to the root folder.

 A `grunt jshint` Grunt task is available to check against the WordPress JavaScript coding standards.